ExtendRealityLtd/VRTK/README.md

   stopping.
   * **Show Pointer Tip:** Toggle whether the cursor is shown on the end of the pointer beam.
+  * **Custom Pointer Cursor:** A custom Game Object can be applied here to use instead of the default sphere for the pointer cursor.
   * **Layers To Ignore:** The layers to ignore when raycasting.

 The Simple Pointer object extends the `VRTK_WorldPointer` abstract